 Celebrate the Lunar New Year at one of San Diego’s best dim sum restaurants.
 Here are our favorite family-friendly dim sum spots.

 A major part of Lunar New Year celebrations is cleaning the house from top to bottom in order to sweep away bad luck from the prior year and make room for good tidings.
-Explain this to the kids–just maybe, they’ll clean their rooms!
+Explain this to the kids– and just maybe, they’ll clean their rooms!

-Does your family have any lunar new year traditions?
-How will you be celebrating the Year of the Rooster?
+Does your family have any Lunar New Year traditions?
+How will you be celebrating the Year of the Dog?